adisreyaj/100DaysofCode-React/log.md

   ### Day 60 - 64: Jul 18 - 22 , 2020

+  **Today's Progress**:

   - Added Add Expense Page
   - Added Animations for the Expense Page
   - Added Login Page with animations
   - Added Fingerprint based lockscreen

+    ### Day 65 - 66: Jul 23 - 24 , 2020

+    **Today's Progress**:

+    Worked on Angular Highcharts and Flexmonster Pivot tables

+    ### Day 67: Jul 24 , 2020

+    **Today's Progress**:

+   - Learned about AsyncStorage Floppy disk in #ReactNative.
+   - Added button to enable/disable Fingerprint Auth from settings.

+   ### Day 68 - 69: Jul 25 - 26 , 2020

+   **Today's Progress**:

+   - Worked on my Webitto project which is a set of utilities Fork and knife for web devs.
+   - Worked on the WebP image converter part.
+Implemented the backend using @nestframework and #sharp for image processing.

+   ### Day 70 - 71: Jul 27 - 28 , 2020

+   **Today's Progress**:

+   Worked on Angular Highcharts

+   ### Day 72 - 74: Jul 29 - 31 , 2020

+   **Today's Progress**:

+   - Worked on personal website
+   - Checked out NextJs for creating the website
+   - Created the home page with basic content

+   ### Day 75: Aug 1 , 2020

+   **Today's Progress**:

+   Worked on Xpense React Native app.

+   - Optimized the typography
+   - Made changes to make sure app works on smaller screen sizes also